sulfierry/MolecularModeling/CETENE/README.md

 ## Summary

 This workflow is essential for accurate ligand representation in molecular dynamics simulations, particularly when employing the AMBER suite of tools.
 The semi-empirical methods used here strike a balance between computational efficiency and the accuracy required for reliable simulations.

+# Description of `verify_partial_charge.py`

+The `verify_partial_charge.py` script is designed for adjusting the partial charges in a molecular system, specifically focusing on hydrogen atoms.
+It ensures the total charge of the molecule rounds to the nearest integer, crucial for molecular dynamics simulations.
+Here's a detailed explanation of the script's functionality:

+## Initialization
+- The script initializes with the `ChargeAdjust` class, taking the name of the input `.mol2` file.

+## Reading Charges
+- `ler_cargas_mol2`: Reads the partial charges from the input `.mol2` file, extracting charge information for each atom and storing it in a list.

+## Adjusting Hydrogen Charges
+- `ajustar_cargas_hidrogenios`: Adjusts the charges of hydrogen atoms.
+The total charge difference from the integer value is calculated and then evenly distributed among all hydrogen atoms, minimizing the impact on the molecule's overall charge distribution.

+## Saving Adjusted Charges
+- `salvar_mol2_com_cargas_ajustadas`: Saves the new charges into a `.mol2` file after adjusting, ensuring that the file format remains consistent with the original.

+## Calculating Statistical Differences
+- `armazenar_dados_cargas` and `calcular_diferencas_estatisticas`: Store initial and adjusted charge data for each atom, then calculate the difference in charges before and after adjustment, focusing particularly on hydrogen atoms.

+## Plotting Histograms
+- `plotar_histogramas`: Plots histograms to visualize charge distribution before and after adjustment, aiding in understanding the impact of charge adjustment on the molecule.

+## Main Execution
+- In the `main` method, the script:
+  - Reads initial charges.
+  - Adjusts charges to ensure the total charge is an integer.
+  - Saves adjusted charges in a new `.mol2` file.
+  - Calculates and prints statistical differences for each atom.
+  - Plots histograms to compare charge distributions before and after adjustment.

+The script is executed by creating an instance of `ChargeAdjust` with the input `.mol2` file and calling the `main` method.
+This approach provides an organized method for adjusting molecular charges, ensuring compatibility with molecular dynamics simulations requiring specific total charges.